MewPurPur/GodSVG/README.md

 ## How to get it

-Simply check out [the list of GodSVG releases](https://github.com/MewPurPur/GodSVG/releases) and download the version you want.
+Download the version you want from [the list of GodSVG releases](https://github.com/MewPurPur/GodSVG/releases).

 Note that if you're on MacOS, you need to [disable Gatekeeper](https://disable-gatekeeper.github.io/) if you haven't yet.
 I don't have the time or money to deal with Apple's gatekeeping.